 B.S. in Psychology, University of Scranton, 2003

-Dennis Reidy is an Assistant Professor in the department of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
+Dennis Reidy is an Associate Professor in the department of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
 He is also the Director for Community Engagement and Outreach for the Center for Research on Interpersonal Violence at Georgia State University.

 Dr. Reidy worked as a scientist in the Division of Violence Prevention at the Centers for Disease Control and Prevention for eight years before coming to Georgia State in 2018.
 His research focuses on informing, developing, and evaluating innovative interventions to prevent violence and associated delinquency outcomes (e.g., substance use, risky sexual behavior, mental health, etc.) and promote health and well-being.
 He is particularly interested in investigating cross-cutting risk and protective factors to inform the development of prevention strategies that will impact multiple health outcomes.